-I’ve notice the popularity of “sparse” Christmas has grown over the last few years and here are a few reason I personally love them.
+I’ve noticed the popularity of “sparse” Christmas has grown over the last few years and here are a few reasons I personally love them.

 4 Reasons to Love Sparse Christmas Trees

 - Unlit versions are lighter weight & last longer

 - Offers a vintage, Dickens-style appeal